 12.2 Disputes.
 If any dispute arises between us out of or in connection with this Agreement, our respective representatives shall meet within 5 Business Days of receipt of a written notice of such dispute, in an effort to resolve the dispute.
 If the dispute is not resolved within 5 Business Days of that meeting, the dispute shall be referred to our respective senior management (or their nominees) who shall meet within 5 Business Days of the referral to attempt to resolve the dispute.
 If, despite following the process set out above, the dispute is not resolved, either of us may refer the matter to the courts.
 This clause shall not restrict either you or us from initiating any proceedings in respect of a matter where either party has reasonable cause to do so to avoid damage to its business or to protect or preserve any right of action it may have, or from applying for or obtaining emergency or interlocutory relief.

 12.4 Publicity.
-We expressly agree that we and/or our Group Companies shall be entitled to refer to you as a client in sales and marketing literature (including websites) and reproduce your prevailing logo or trade mark for that sole purpose.
+We expressly agree that we and/or our Group Companies shall be entitled to refer to you as an Attendee of our Awards Ceremony in sales and marketing literature (including websites) and reproduce your logo and/or trade mark for that sole purpose.

 12.5 Video footage & Photography: During the Awards Ceremony, we may shoot video footage and take photographs of the Awards Ceremony which may include video footage and photographs of you and/or your booked Attendees.
-You hereby consent (and confirm that you have procured the consent of your booked Attendees) to your and/or their inclusion in such video footage and photographs.
-You hereby grant (and confirm that you have procured the grant) to us and/or any of our Group Companies of a perpetual, non-exclusive, worldwide, assignable, transferable right to use such video footage and photographs in our marketing, publicity and advertising activities and materials.
+We will make use of such footage and photographs in accordance with our Privacy Notice.

 12.6 Third party Rights.
 Unless expressly stated, no provision of this Agreement is enforceable by, or intended to benefit, any person who is not a party to this Agreement.